The power of Visualization used in my current project

 Phases for cross cutting concerns conversions

 And we have a development team that converts a big VB6 client GUI to .NET.
-They work in phases for about 1-2 month each.
+They work in phases for about 1-2 months each.
 There is no easy way to visualize their work since they are tackling crosscutting concerns through the complete system.
 For example:

-• create and implement a new data access strategy through the whole system
+• Create and implement a new data access strategy through the whole system

 dev team backlog